3.097 Do We Have Some Pharaoh in Us?

 Key Points

-- Listeners are encouraged to identify what they are currently holding onto that the Lord is inviting them to release.
+- Focusing on Exodus 8:32, the reflection asks what individuals are currently holding onto that the Lord is gently, or persistently, inviting them to release.

 Are there areas where we are being stubborn?
 We're holding on to something that the Lord is inviting us to let go of.